GuitarML/SmartGuitarPedal/README.md

 Guitar plugin that uses neural network models to emulate real world hardware.

 This plugin uses a WaveNet model to recreate the sound of real world hardware, such as a TS9 Tubescreamer or Blues Jr amp.
-Drive, Gain, and Tone were added for simple but effective ways to control the sound.
+Drive, Level, and Tone were added for simple ways to control the sound.
 The WaveNet model is effective at emulating distortion style effects or tube amplifiers.

 You can create your own models and load them in SmartGuitarPedal using the following Github repository: